TheJoker4320/vision-framework/README.md

         frame = camera.get_frame()
         # Process it according to the pipeline
         processed_frame = my_pipeline.process_image(frame)
-        # Update the streamer with the new processed frame
+        # Update the streamer with the processed frame
         streamer.update(processed_frame)
         # Update the pipeline (if any value in the tuner changed)
         my_pipeline = tuner.get_pipeline()